oscarsandford/applebot/README.md

 ## Commands
-*(run these in the chat box of your Discord server when the bot is installed and online)*
+*(run these in the chat box of your Discord server when the bot is installed and online)* **This is pretty outdated and will be updated when all commands are reimplemented.**

 ```js
 hi apple        		// Returns a response greeting based on the time of day